MSHA Issue Response Matrix

 - Professional Conduct

-- Vivid Learning Systems expects all participants to conduct themselves in a respectful and professional manner, and has zero tolerance for vulgar language, offensive behaviors, harassment, intimidation, or threats.
+- HSI expects all participants to conduct themselves in a respectful and professional manner, and has zero tolerance for vulgar language, offensive behaviors, harassment, intimidation, or threats.

 - Time Management

 - Classes are conducted Tuesday through Thursday from 8AM to 5PM Central Time with a 30 minute lunch.

 - Participants are expected to arrive on time each day and return from all breaks on time so as not to delay the course or disrupt other participants.
 Failure to do so may result in dismissal from the class and/or denial of 5000-23.

 - Participants should be connected to the virtual classroom and on their webcam by 7:50 AM each day.
 Anyone not in class by 8AM – Will not be permitted to enter the class and will be asked to reschedule.